FELT-Labs/documentation/guides/getting-started.md

 ### Approving Transactions <a href="#4d63" id="4d63"></a>

 Once you hit **Submit** button, you will see the summary and then 2 options how to start the traing.
-Every option how to start the traing is described here:
+Each option is further described here:

 {% content-ref url="guides/start-training.md" %}
 [start-training.md](guides/start-training.md)